ga-wdi-lessons/js-events-callbacks/readme.md

 The `evt` stands for `event`.
 > The reason we're not actually using `event` is that it's a "reserved word" in Javascript, like "if" and "return".

-#### Turn and Talk (5 minutes / 1:55)
+#### You Do: Explore The Event Object (5 minutes / 1:55)

-With your partner, try clicking the button and exploring what properties the MouseEvent object contains.
+With your partner, try clicking the button and exploring what properties the event (or `evt`) object contains.
 Look for...

 * A way to figure out what element was clicked on.
 * A way to tell the position of the mouse when it clicked.